-Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college? x

-C22 If "yes," please complete the following:

-C22 Early action closing date

-C22 Early action notification date

-C22 Is your early action plan a "restrictive" plan under which you limit students from applying ng to other early plar าร?
+C21 Other early decision plan notification date C21 For the Fall 2017 entering class: Number of early decision applications received by your institution 1 - Number of applicants admitted under early decision plan 1 - Please provide significant details about your early decision plan: -1 - l loade provide eignineant detaile about your early decision plant C22 Early action C22 • Yes No C22 Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your X college?
+C22 If "yes," please complete the following: 1 1 Early action closing date ] Early action notification date 1 4 C22 Is your early action plan a "restrictive" plan under which you limit stud ents from applying g to other early pla C22 wpp.y; 5 oan, p.